-But in Korea, I met so many kind, generous, thoughtful, and positive expats and locals — once I got to know them, I knew I wanted to surround myself with them so I could learn and change my life.
+But in Korea, I met so many kind, generous, thoughtful, and positive experts and locals — once I got to know them, I knew I wanted to surround myself with them so I could learn and change my life.

 Since then, I’ve become very intentional in choosing my social circle.
 I credit a lot of my self-improvement to their influence and encouragement.